How to keep your EV in perfect shape

 These simple tips could help the battery last a lot longer.

 Insurance is calculated exactly the same way for an EV as it is for a gas-powered vehicle.
-It's all about the claims history for your particular model, along with your no claims status, age, gender, postcode, vehicle usage and safety features.
+It's all about the claims history for your particular model, along with your no claims status, age, gender, postal code, vehicle usage and safety features.

 The location of your battery can also be a factor since some batteries are better protected than others.
 But overall, your insurance should be comparable to an equivalent gas-powered vehicle, since while EVs are more expensive vehicles to purchase, they generally generate fewer claims.